ivan-tkatchev/tab/docs/README.html.md

 avg {: #fn_avg}
 : Synonym for [[mean]].

+box {: #fn_box}
+: Remembers a value.
+Returns a 'box', which is a special sequence of one remembered value.
+Stores the second argument in the box if the box is empty.
+If the box is not empty and the first argument is not zero, then replaces the value in the box with the second argument.
+See also: [[take]].
+Usage:
+`box UInt, a -> Seq[a]`

 bucket {: #fn_bucket}
 : Return a bucket key. `bucket(x, a, b, n)` will split the interval `[a, b]` into `n` equal sub-intervals and return `x` rounded down to the nearest sub-interval lower bound.
 Useful for making histograms.
 See also: [[hist]].
 Usage: